avanish269/paging-simulation/readme.md

 8. For RANDOM the seed has been set to 5635.

 9. In addition to the above, there is a verbose option to see which page has been brought in and which page has been dropped/written.
+Example command ./foo trace.in 100 OPT -verbose